Last updated January 29th, 2024

-PERMISSIONS — Indicates whether the device user has granted location permissions.
-If the device does not have location permissions, you can send a permission notification by clicking ACTIONS > Send permission notification.
+Indicates whether the device user has granted location permissions.
+If location permissions aren't granted, you can send a permission request by clicking ACTIONS > Send permission notification.

 If your devices are running Android 12 or higher, permissions are granted differently based on your device management mode.